Campusoft/knowledge_base/message_broker/kafka.md

  The message queue in Kafka is persistent.
 The data sent is stored until a specified retention period has passed, either a period of time or a size limit.
 The message stays in the queue until the retention period/size limit is exceeded, meaning the message is not removed once it’s consumed.
 Instead, it can be replayed or consumed multiple times, which is a setting that can be adjusted.

+ Apache Kafka uses Apache ZooKeeper to maintain and coordinate the Apache Kafka brokers.

 # Use Cases